The Best Free Things to do in St. Louis

 Guests can view the wildlife safely from their vehicle.
 There is also a visitor’s center and two hiking trails.
 Just note that motorcycles are prohibited and pets are not allowed, even if confined in a vehicle.

 Bonus Tips: The World Bird Sanctuary is located next to Lone Elk and also worth a visit to see dozens of bird species, watch a bird show, and explore the hiking trails.
-While admission is not free, it is only $8 per car.
+While admission is not free, it is only $12 per car and includes a free bird show.

 Suson Park